An explicit construction of Kaleidocycles by elliptic theta functions: Algebraic and geometric models of Kaleidocycle

 A Kaleidocycle consists of (typically six) identical copies of equifacial tetrahedra connected by their opposing edges as hinge joints to form a ring.
-It can be folded from a sheet of paper and makes an example of rigid origami; it rotates like a bubble ring while keeping all faces rigid.
-The origin of Kaleidocycle is obscure but one of the first appearances in the literature is in Bricard's paper~\cite{bricard}, where he considers an essentially equivalent closed kinematic chain, now known as the Bricard 6R.
-For nearly a hundred years, the geometry and kinematics of this object have attracted the attention of researchers~(see \cite{safsten} and the references therein).
+It can be folded from a sheet of paper and is an example of rigid origami; it rotates like a bubble ring while keeping all faces rigid.
+The origin of Kaleidocycles is obscure, but one of the first appearances in the literature is in Bricard's paper~\cite{bricard}, where he considers an essentially equivalent closed kinematic chain, now known as the Bricard 6R.
+For nearly a hundred years, the geometry and kinematics of this object have attracted the attention of researchers~(see \cite{safsten2016analyzing} and the references therein).
+However, there is no literature that discusses the existence of such objects for arbitrary $k$.